hashicorp/katakoda/terraform-custom-provider-workshop/order-read.md

 orderID := d.Id()
 ```

 The read function uses this value as an argument in `GetOrder` to retrieve the order's information.
-If `GetOrder` fails, the provider will error with the API Client's API error message.
+If `GetOrder` fails, the provider will error with the HashiCups API Client's API error message.

 ```
 order, err := c.GetOrder(orderID)